NERSC/community-software/gpaw/install.md

 # GPAW install and test directions

+##Prerequisite

+This version of GPAW depends on libxc ver.
+6.2.2.
+First install libxc and then edit the `siteconfig.py` to point to location of the install.

+##Install

 Installing GPAW requires a `siteconfig.py` file tailored to Perlmutter.
 This file must be present in the same directory where `setup.py` is run.
 The directions below will use the `siteconfig.py` file stored in this